niccroad/TheArchitectureHeader/Readme.md

 }
 ```

 And amended with an example unit-test.
+In the MOCK_NAMESPACE macro the mocked components
+are declared (and defined) in an anonymous namespace inside the ConcreteThings namespace.
+When the implementation in #included it will be built against these mocked components and
+will itself have been declared in the AbstractThings_test namespace where these components
+can then be accessed.

 **MoreAbstractTest.cpp**
 ```cpp